Pupil Premium

 How did you spend your £1,200 LAC pupil premium allocation last academic year? |

 Last year 2 pupils received LAC pupil premium additional support.
 Items were purchased to support pupils interested, sensory needs and to help support their ILP targets as well as funding towards a Home School Liaison Worker.
-Pupil A: Sensory equipment and sensory products Pupil B: Sporting equipment |
+Pupil A: Sensory equipment and sensory products Pupil B: Sensory equipment and sensory products |

 What was the impact of that spending on service pupil premium eligible pupils? |

 Pupil A: Sensory Products - the pupil needs a high level of sensory input, so items purchased were biodegradable items that can be used inside and outside for the student to interact with and explore e.g. sand, bark chipping, foam, rice, cornflakes, lentils, flour.
 All these items can only be used once, so a high quantity is needed.
 Sensory equipment like light up toys and musical items were also purchased for the student to interact with and use as turn taking with an adult as part of their ILP targets.
-Pupil B: Sporting equipment – this pupil needs a high level of TA support and lots of movement breaks to work for a shorter period of time and then do some sporting activity.
-This equipment helped the student break for sports and then re-engage with his work.
-The pupil has found concentrating in the afternoons particularly difficult, so working on ILP targets through the medium of sport has help engagement with adults and learning.
-It also supported with ILP targets of working with a variety of staff and interacting appropriately – turn taking and requesting was used when playing different sports. |
+Pupil B: Sensory Products – this pupil needs a high level of TA support and enjoys different types of sensory equipment and musical instruments to support ILP targets and interaction with peers and staff.
+Sensory and musical products were purchased to support sessions and improve interaction and communication skills. |